Build Better Customer Relationships With These 6 Online Course Ideas

 - Discover valuable insights: an educational setting (no matter where it happens) is a natural space for questions and answers.
 Even if your customers never ask YOU a question, this is your chance to ask them questions about their challenges and pain points, so you can come up with solutions that help them.

 - Higher levels of customer success: by sharing knowledge and advice that can help your customers achieve great things, you’re setting yourself up for some excellent testimonials and case studies that can help you get more customers in the future.

-- Reducing customer effort: according to Harvest Business Review (and this article from Groove), the #1 driver of customer loyalty is “reducing customer effort” (which basically means making your customer’s lives easier).
+- Reducing customer effort: according to Harvard Business Review (and this article from Groove), the #1 driver of customer loyalty is “reducing customer effort” (which basically means making your customer’s lives easier).
 By using an online course to teach something valuable or make a challenging process simpler, you’ll earn your customer’s trust and loyalty.